 Even though we have to deal with this insecure scenario on a daily basis, it’s possible to get prepared against cyberattacks and preserve the security of your website and of your customers.
 Azion’s Edge Firewall, our security solution package with DDoS Protection, Network Layer Protection and Web Application Firewall, can provide this protection.

 Our Web Application Firewall (WAF) operates specifically in the process of exchanging information during the HTTPS protocol.
 One of the actions it takes is comparing every HTTP/HTTPS request against a highly customizable set of blocking rules.
 The request then receives a score based on a requirements-based scoring methodology.
 On the basis of the score it gets, it will either be released or blocked directly by our edge servers before the threat can reach your web application.

 Here at Azion, we believe that cybersecurity is a crucial element for a company’s success.
-So, if you want to protect your company’s website and your users with the most advanced cybersecurity, get to know our products and services and talk to our sales team.
+So, if you want to protect your company’s website and your users with the most advanced cybersecurity, sign up for a free account or talk to our sales team.